-- Describe the structure of cell membranes and the movement of molecules across a membrane. - Be able to apply scientific reasoning to investigate questions, and utilize scientific tools such as microscopes and laboratory equipment to collect and analyze data.
+- Demonstrate knowledge of modern evolutionary synthesis, natural selection, Mendelian inheritance, micro and macroevolution, and speciation. - Be able to apply scientific reasoning to investigate questions, and utilize scientific tools such as microscopes and laboratory equipment to collect and analyze data.

 Teamwork